-How do You Prove a Doctor's or Hospital's Negligence Resulted in a Birth Injury?
+How Do You Prove a Doctor’s Negligence Resulted in a Birth Injury?

 Establish a Doctor-Patient Relationship Existed

 The first element of proof in a birth injury claim is to show that a professional relationship existed between you and the defendant.
 You need proof that you were a patient of the physician, obstetrician, gynecologist, surgeon, hospital, and/or birthing center at the time of the incident.
 Proof could come in the form of medical records, documents, or hospital bills.

 If a doctor-patient relationship did exist, the physician in question owed you certain duties of professional care, which may include:

 - Providing a certain level of skill and care to patients